juehyun/bufexplorer/README.md

 # Changes
 - I used to open files in multiple split windows and multiple tabs, When I run BufExplorer and select buffer, I expect vim move me to the window which opened the buffer
 	- Move to the tab is OK, but
 	- Open the buffer unexpected split window
+	- Change the 'SelectBuffer' function code to fix it

+- Add "Esc" key to close BufExplorer